karmab/kcli/doc/index.rst

 In a plan file, you can also define additional sections with the ansible type and point to your playbook, optionally enabling verbose and using the key hosts to specify a list of vms to run the given playbook instead.

-You wont define variables in this case, as you can leverage host_vars and groups_vars directory for this purpose
+You wont define variables in this case, as you can leverage host_vars and groups_vars directory for this purpose.

 .. code:: yaml